-If you click on [W] in the web browser or press [W] in the text mode interface or say gms
+If you click on [W] in the web browser or press [W] in the text mode interface or say gms -w respectively gms /w in the command line, then GMS will write the font

 map, a list of available fonts which is evaluated by GMS during